Continuing Professional Development

 Members should refer to the Career Breaks Policy for details.

-If you are applying through a Mutual Recognition Agreement (MRA Pathway), you should note that some MRAs require that you present records of 150 hours CPD over three years; if the MRA does not include this requirement, you may be expected to have recorded sufficient hours to demonstrate a commitment to CPD at the time of application.
+If you are applying through a Mutual Recognition Agreement (MRA Pathway), you should note that some MRAs require that you present records of 150 hours CPD over the last three years; if the MRA does not include this requirement, you may be expected to present your current CPD records

 CPD Activities have been classified into the following Types: